 First, open the

-scriptssection of the JSON, add this line of code:
+"scripts" section of the file, add this line of code:

 "deploy-production": "react-scripts build && scp -r ./build/* user@server_ip_address:/var/www/example.com/html"